Pieloth/ASUS-G713PV-fix/README.md

 Current Legacy Power Scheme in use can be checked with admin command line: `powercfg /L`

-Script detects and use the GUID for the active Power Scheme, normally balanced, with GUID: 381b4222-f694-41f0-9685-ff5bb260df2e.
+Script detects and use the GUID for the active Power Scheme, normally balanced.

+Balanced power scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e

-But can be another one if other Legacy Power Schemes have been forced
+But can be another one if other Legacy Power Schemes are in use

 > [!TIP]
 > To retreive GUID, script uses the semicolon ":" character.
-Should be Ok for any Windows language version, but to be confirmed
+Should be Ok for any Windows language version, but yet to be confirmed

 ## Software configuration used
 Software configuration used for set up and tests: